-Warranty work may only be undertaken by an Elddis Approved Retailer/Service Centre.
+Warranty work may only be undertaken by an Erwin Hymer Group UK Approved Retailer/Service Centre.

-- Elddis will pay the costs of remedial work to the repairer, only after approved work has been carried out.
-The cost of transporting, towing or moving the caravan by any means to or from the place of repair is the responsibility of the - The Policy is not retrospective and is applicable to 2012 model year caravans - No liability will be accepted for any consequential loss, damage, costs, expenses or other claims for compensation arising which were not reasonably foreseeable by both parties when the caravan was originally purchased. - No alteration may be made to the original construction. - In the event of a dispute an arbitrator may be appointed, this is a discretionary service offered by us as appropriate.
+- Erwin Hymer Group UK will pay the costs of remedial work to the repairer, only after approved work has been carried out.
+The cost of transporting, towing or moving the caravan by any means to or from the place of repair is the responsibility of the owner. - The Policy is not retrospective and is applicable to 2012 model year caravans onwards - No liability will be accepted for any consequential loss, damage, costs, expenses or other claims for compensation arising which were not reasonably foreseeable by both parties when the caravan was originally purchased. - No alteration may be made to the original construction - In the event of a dispute an arbitrator may be appointed, this is a discretionary service offered by us as appropriate.
 Should we deem it necessary to appoint an independent arbitrator, you may be required to pay a £250 deposit in advance of the inspection.
 If the arbitrator finds in favour of the customer then the deposit will be returned, otherwise the customer will lose their deposit.

-Elddis reserve the right to inspect the caravan at anv time.
+Erwin Hymer Group UK reserve the right to inspect the caravan at any time.